 Difficulty in identifying published content as marketing is a significant matter insofar as advertisers are interested in blurring the boundaries of transparency and disguising their sponsorship as much as possible.
-Previous studies have indicated that overt advertising content is perceived as less trustworthy than covert journalistic content, therefore motivating companies’ drive to hide their sponsorship and consequently increase their content’s reliability (Cameron, 1994; Pornpitakpan, 2004).
-Moreover, studies have found that when content is perceived as marketing, consumers activate various defense mechanisms such as ignoring some of the specified text and contemplating counter-arguments.
+Previous studies have indicated that overt advertising content is perceived as less trustworthy than covert journalistic content, which motivated companies’ drive to hide their sponsorship and consequently increase their content’s reliability (Cameron, 1994; Pornpitakpan, 2004).
+Moreover, studies have found that when content is perceived as marketing, consumers activate various defense mechanisms, such as ignoring some of the specified text and contemplating counter-arguments.
 These same mechanisms are not employed when the content is perceived as devoid of marketing (Van Reijmersdal, Neijens, & Smit, 2010).

-Theories of persuasion, such as the Persuasion Knowledge Model (Friestad & Wright 1994), explain that the nature of consumers’ responses to advertisements depends on the perceived level of marketing—in other words, how overt or covert the promotion is.
+Theories of persuasion, such as the Persuasion Knowledge Model (Friestad & Wright, 1994), explain that the nature of consumers’ responses to advertisements depends on the perceived level of marketing—in other words, how overt or covert the promotion is.
 According to these theories, consumers pay markedly less attention to a message they perceive as commercial and process it in a more limited manner, compared to content perceived as purely journalistic and devoid of marketing messages.
 Furthermore, content is rated more negatively by readers when it is perceived as marketing than when it is presented as journalistic (Lord & Putrevu 1993; Pornpitakpan 2004; Schwarz, Kumpf, & Bussmann, 1986).
-In one study, Van Reijmersdal, Neijens, & Smit (2010) found that the perceived commercialism of consumer magazines was negatively correlated with the degree of consumer confidence in their marketing messages, as well as with the degree of overall credibility attributed to the magazines as a whole.
+In one study, Van Reijmersdal, Neijens, and Smit (2010) found that the perceived commercialism of consumer magazines was negatively correlated with the degree of consumer confidence in their marketing messages, as well as with the degree of overall credibility attributed to the magazines as a whole.

-Consumer Welfare Damage From Exposure To Native Advertising
+Consumer Welfare Damage from Exposure to Native Advertising

 A number of factors contribute to the economic and welfare damage consumers may experience as a result of native and covert advertising.
-First, adverts aim to increase the financial expenditure of households on certain products.
-As mentioned before, when reading advertisements that are perceived as credible journalistic content, consumers do not activate the same defense mechanisms that are employed when knowingly looking at advertisements (such as ignoring parts of articles or cultivating counter-arguments).
+First, advertisements aim to increase the financial expenditure of households on certain products.
+As mentioned before, when reading ads that are perceived as credible journalistic content, consumers do not activate the same defense mechanisms that are employed when knowingly looking at advertisements (such as ignoring parts of articles or cultivating counter-arguments).
 This translates to higher exposure to unnecessary and inefficient purchasing opportunities that the consumer might not otherwise seek out actively.
 This may result in buying certain products at the expense of others, or alternatively, to excessive consumption of particular products.
 For example, a company in the food industry might sponsor a seemingly objective article on the nutritional benefits of their product.
 By not disclosing that the article has been paid for, an unknowing reader might in turn increase their consumption of that food, potentially at the expense of his regular diet.
-If consumers were to know when they were being exposed to advertisements, then part – if not all – would be able to prevent their consumption of the marketed product, or at least would not increase their expenditure on the product.
-In addition to the estimated economic damage that would result from excess consumption of covertly marketed products, consumers may also experience damage to their health (which can be quantified in economic terms), for example, due to excess consumption of a particular food.
+If consumers were to know when they were being exposed to advertisements, then many – if not all – would be able to prevent their consumption of the marketed product, or at least avoid increasing their expenditure on the product.
+In addition to the estimated economic damage that would result from excessive consumption of covertly marketed products, consumers may also experience damage to their health (which can be quantified in economic terms).